Medical Billing and Coding

 This course reviews the background of the ICD system, as well as ICD-10-CM diagnosis coding.
 Learn about assignment, review and clarification of coding conventions.*Textbook required.
 Obtain required textbook in advance through AAPC.
 Online AAPC Blackboard access is required.
 AHP-199E.

 This class introduces the medical coder to the gross anatomy of the 11 functional organ systems of the human body.
 The medical coder develops skills to apply anatomy fundamentals to a medical record.
 The medical coder will gain an understanding of the anatomy organs referenced in medical procedures and diagnosing coding. *Textbook required.
 AHP-301E.

 CPT & HCPCS Coding Course

-ICD-CPT Coding - Practical Application
+ICD-10-CM/CPT 4 Coding - Practical Application

 Navigating the Medical Record

-Physician's Practice Management
+Physician's Practice Management and Regulatory Issues

-Workplace Simulation Training Encoding Software
+Workplace Simulation Training

-AAPC CPC National Coding Certification Preparation (Optional)
+AAPC CPC National Coding Certification Preparation Review Course (Optional)